 As you create more and more documents in Google Docs it can become difficult to find the right documents without a strong naming convention.
 Fortunately Google Docs makes it possible for you to change the name of an existing document if you find that the current name is not something that is helpful to you.

-How to Change the Name of a Document in Google Docs
+How to Change the Name of a Document in Google Drive

 The steps in this article were performed in Google Chrome.
-Completing the steps outlined below will cause you to change the name of an existing document in Google Docs.
+Completing the steps outlined below will cause you to change the name of an existing document in Google Docs from Google Drive, meaning that you don’t actually need to open the document.

 Step 1: Open your Google Drive at https://drive.google.com/drive/my-drive and click the existing document that you would like to rename.